lapiks/molten-engine/README.md

 ## Dependencies
 - SDL2 for windowing, input, sound...
+- stb_image for loading images
 - GLM for linear algebra
 - GLAD for loading OpenGL functions
 - vk-bootstrap for simplifying the Vulkan initialization
+- VulkanMemoryAllocator for gpu memory allocators
+- fastgltf for gltf files loading
+- ImGui for user interface